kryptco/www/static/src/jobs/index.md

 ------
 ## Sound interesting?
 Ping us at <a href="mailto:join@krypt.co">join@krypt.co</a>.
 Don't see your job here?
-Email us anyways and tell us what you enjoy :)
+Email us anyways and tell us what you enjoy working on :)